E2B Menu Editor

 Tip: A faster way to check the menu system is to use Virtual Box + VMUB – see here for details.

-If you define the LANG variable before you define the HEADING variable, then you can use %LANG% variable in your HEADING.
+If you define the LANG variable before you define the HEADING variable in your MyE2B.cfg file, then you can use %LANG% variable in your HEADING.

 if "%LANG%"=="" set LANG=ENG